-Sequences real time art festival is an artist run biennial in Reykjavík.
 Sequences is an independent international art festival, which focuses on time based art.
 The aim of the festival is to produce and present progressive visual art.
 Amongst previous exhibiting artists are: Joan Jonas, David Horvitz, Agnes Martin, Hekla Dögg Jónsdóttir, Guido van der Werve, Ragnar Kjartansson, Emily Wardill, Roger Ackling, Margrét H. Blöndal, Carolee Schneemann, Rebecca Erin Moran, Finnbogi Pétursson and Alicja Kwade.

-Past editions have been curated by local and international artists/curators, amongst others Margot Norton (New Museum, NY), Markús Thor Andrésson (Reykjavík Art Museum, IS) and Alfredo Cramerotti (dir.
+Past editions have been curated by local and international artists/curators, amongst others are Margot Norton (New Museum, NY), Markús Thor Andrésson (Reykjavík Art Museum, IS) and Alfredo Cramerotti (dir.
 Mostyn, Wales).

 Time Has Come was the title for the tenth Sequences art biennale, held between 15-24 October 2021.
-The title was a reference to the ephemeral social space which the festival makes for itself each time.

 Sequences 2019 was celebrated widely throughout Reykjavík, with exhibition venues including the Living Art Museum and Kling & Bang, both housed in the Marshall House in Grandi, Ásmundarsalur, Harbinger, Open and Bíó Paradís.

 Presented constellations of art installations, performances, sonic works, video, and public interventions throughout the city of Reykjavík.